 How do I pay gratuities/service charges?

 Don’t want to pay before you receive service?
 That’s understandable.
 In that case the amount will be charged to your account while you sail.
-It will be charged to the card on file at the end of your cruise.
+The cost will then be charged to the card on file at the end of your cruise.

 Do I have to pay gratuities on my cruise?
 Can I change the amount?